Keep Your Smile Amazing At Kineret Orthodontics! - With 4 Easy Steps

 However a lot of it actually depends on you!
 Patients who follow instructions often finish 6 months or more early.
 While those who do not, commonly add an extra 6 to 12 months to their treatment time.
 Wow, that’s a big difference!

 So, what can you do to make sure you finish your treatment on time (or maybe even early!) and get a fantastic smile?
-Here are 4 simple steps to keep your treatment on track for a great result.
+Here are 4 simple steps from our Orthodontic Care Guide to keep your treatment on track for a great result.
 Make sure to watch the videos on this page of our website for clear and easy to follow instructions.

 1. Keep Your Appointments